-I frequently give presentations and teach workshops for both youth and adult audiences for meetings, festivals, and conferences.
+I can provide both in-person and live, online presentations for both youth and adult audiences for meetings, festivals, and conferences.
 If your organization would like to inquire about inviting me to speak at your event or to give a workshop, please CONTACT me.
 You may also find my official bio and high-resolution images for publicity on my MEDIA page.
-My fee is on a sliding scale starting with a suggested honorarium of $200 plus travel expenses.
+My fee is on a sliding scale starting with a suggested honorarium of $500 plus travel expenses.

 - Western Field Ornithologists, California

 - BirdsCaribbean, Jamaica

 - Guild of Natural Science Illustrators; Washington, Wisconsin, and Montana annual conferences

 Title: From Stick Figures to Songbirds: Mastering Quick Techniques for Nature Sketching

 Can’t draw a stick figure or a straight line?
 Great, because there are very few of those in nature!
 All kidding aside, join naturalist and artist Christine Elder, who believes that anyone can learn the basics of realistic drawing.
 It doesn’t take ‘talent’ or years of practice.
 Christine will teach you her ‘Six-step Roadmap to Sketching Success’ that will give you the skills and confidence to start sketching realistic plants and animals in a jiffy.
 Whether you’d love to sketch songbirds in your backyard or wildflowers in a meadow, the tips you learn in this workshop will serve you well.
 Even if you’ve never tried sketching before, by the end of this workshop you’ll have learned practical and easy to remember techniques for capturing the essence of nature’s beauty.